 Therefore, the centripetal acceleration of the body is 300 meters per second square (a=300ms-2).

-A bus is traveling at a speed of 70 meters per second and is making a turn with a radius of 100 meters.
+A bus is travelling at a speed of 70 meters per second and is making a turn with a radius of 100 meters.
 What is the magnitude of the bus’ centripetal acceleration?

 Speed, v = 70 m/s,